Do I need financial advice to transfer my pension?

 In some scenarios, getting professional financial advice isn’t just a nice to have, it’s a legal requirement.
 That’s because with certain pensions, transferring could mean giving up valuable guarantees or benefits.
 You will need advice from a qualified financial adviser if the pension you’re looking to transfer is one of the following:

-1. If you have a defined benefit (final salary) pension
+1. You have a defined benefit (final salary) pension

 Why?
-Because you’d be swapping a guaranteed income for life, for a pension pot that depends on investment performance – it’s a big shift in risk.
-Once transferred the guaranteed income in retirement is lost.
-While you’re not bound to follow the advice, the rules say you must take it before the transfer can go ahead.
-Although the industry consensus is that, for most people, these gold-standard pensions are best left untouched, exceptions may apply in cases of serious ill-health or significantly reduced life expectancy.
+Because you’d be swapping a guaranteed income for life Although you’re not bound to follow the advice, the rules say you must take it before the transfer can go ahead.
+Although the industry consensus is that, for most people, these gold-standard pensions are best left untouched, exceptions may apply in cases of serious ill health or significantly reduced life expectancy.

-4. Some older pensions come with valuable features like guaranteed annuity rates, or other guaranteed benefits.
+Some older pensions come with valuable features like guaranteed annuity rates or other guaranteed benefits.
 If these benefits are worth over £30,000, you’ll also need to take financial advice before transferring.

 Can I transfer my pension without financial advice?